Scynewave/PitchPLZ/README.md

 - One player is selected each round as the Salesperson."
 This player _can not_ see or explicitly hear what the item is.
 - The remaining players and/or the host/guest/show producer/etc. all act as "callers" calling into a fictional shopping network.
 They, as well as the viewers of the show, can see what the item is but must not explicitly tell the current salesperson.
 - In each round, an item is selected from a curated list of weird and unexpected amazon items and the Callers pretend to call in and ask _very_ vague questions about the current showcase.
+The salesperson must then infer what they can about the showcase to pitch it to the viewers with as much confidence and expert authority they can, looking like a fool in the process.
 - The viewers visit a voting website to either "Buy" or "Pass" on the item, the results are shown in real-time to the stream and players.
 - At the end of the round if there are more "Buys" than "Passes" the salesperson gets a point.
 - The player with the most points at the end of the game wins.